Mills County, Texas: History

 The Comanche regularly hunted in what became Mills County, since it was located along the southeastern edge of a large buffalo range.
 Native tribes moved through the area via what locals called the Comanche Trail, which led to South Texas.
 Starting in the 1840s, aggressive groups of Comanche and Apache pushed the Tonkawa out and raided the area in an effort to keep control of it as late as 1850, frequently stealing horses and scalping settlers who had started to move there in significant numbers after 1855.
 The earliest settlers arrived when the area had no fences and land was free.

 Eventually, the Apache moved west, leaving the Comanche in control.
 Earlier, in 1835, the general council of Texas sent the first Texas Rangers to aid settlers.
 In 1854, the Texas Legislature appropriated land located on the Texas frontier, built a series of reservations, and moved the natives there starting in 1855, yet native incursions into White settlements continued.
 By the mid-1870s, native violence began to diminish, yet leading up to the 1880s, Comanche and Kiowa continued to attack the area.
 Comanches raided Williams Ranch in the late 1870s, the last recorded assault in the area.

 The earliest communities in were Center City and Hanna Valley, both organized in 1854.
 One source identifies the David Morris Sr., and Dick Jenkins families as the first pioneers in the area, who settled south of present-day Center City in 1852.
 Killed by the natives, Dick Jenkins is thought to be the first person buried in what was to become Mills County.

 Williams Ranch, established in 1855 in Brown County, was the first community that developed into a large, dynamic town after establishing trade with Mexico and serving as a major center for cattle business, capitalizing on its location near the Western Cattle Trail.
 The town served as the "headquarters" of the West Texas frontier and was expected to serve as the county seat.
 Old Fort Phantom Hill Road, the only military route that crossed Mills County, passed through Williams Ranch, connecting Austin and Fort Phantom Hill, located north of Abilene.
 In 1876, a telegraph line was built along the road, later to be known as the "Wire Road".
 The Florida Hotel (locally referred to as the Hutch Hotel) at Williams Ranch hosted a telegraph office operated by Hallie Hutchinson, the first woman telegraph operator in the U.S. The telegraph line connected Austin and Fort Concho.
 It was eventually replaced by a telephone line that was thought to be the longest in the United States.

 A federal military facility, Camp Colorado, was established in 1856 near the community of Ebony.
 Numerous wagon and stage coach trails crisscrossed the area during this time.
+Phantom Hill Road, a military transportation and communications route that connected Fort Phantom Hill with Army headquarters in Austin, also passed through the territory.